Minimal two-spheres of low index in manifolds of positive complex sectional curvature: Introduction

 .1in

 {\bf Bubbling.} As observed by Sacks and Uhlenbeck, a subsequence of $\alpha $-energy critical points will not necessarily converge to a single minimal surface as $\alpha \rightarrow 1$, but instead may converge to a bubble tree, consisting of several minimal two-spheres connected by necks.
-(Since some of the limiting harmonic two-spheres must be nonconstant, Sacks and Uhlenbeck were able to prove the existence of at least one nonconstant minimal two-sphere in any compact simply connected Riemannian manifold but their method by itself does not determine the Morse index of the minimal two-spheres obtained.)

 .1in